The 2020 Pandemic has created when it comes to mortgage refinancing is not what anyone could have predicted.

 Why is refinancing a bad idea?

-As far as refinancing a bad idea, refinancing can be a bad idea or a good idea; it just depends on your situation.
-If you can not make up the equity/closing costs for the new loan in a reasonable time, you plan on moving, or you are further along in your amortization, refinancing could be a bad idea for you.
+Refinancing a bad idea can be a bad idea or a good idea; it just depends on your situation.
+For example, if you can not make up the equity/closing costs for the new loan in a reasonable time, you plan on moving, or you are further along in your amortization, refinancing could be a bad idea for you.

 Is refinancing your mortgage a good idea?

 It is a good idea to reduce your interest rate to where it benefits, and savings pays for itself.
-Getting out from under mortgage insurance, avoiding variable interest rates, and locking in new shortened loan terms can make refinancing a great option.
+In addition, getting out from under mortgage insurance, avoiding variable interest rates, and locking in new shortened loan terms can make refinancing a great option.

 Does your mortgage start over when you refinance?